SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-load-balancer.md

    * Use the Event hub namespace created by the ARM template in Step 2 above.
 You can create a new Event hub or use the one created by ARM template.
 You can use the default policy `RootManageSharedAccessKey` as the policy name. <br/><img src={useBaseUrl('img/send-data/azureloadbalancer-metrics.png')} alt="Azure load balancer metrics" style={{border: '1px solid gray'}} width="800" />

 :::note
-SNAT related metrics will only come when a outbound rule is configured
+SNAT related metrics will appear only when a outbound rule is configured.
 :::

 ### Configure logs collection